dguardi3/cit281-p1/README.md

 # cit281-p1

-# Project 1: Practicing CLI and coding Javascript
+# Project 1: Practicing CLI Commands and coding Javascript

 ### Overview
 In this project I used CLI commands to create an array of folders.
 I also gained experience writing and executing Node.js Javascript code.